Vocational Excellence Rubrics

 A rubric is typically an evaluation tool or set of guidelines used to promote the consistent application of learning expectations, learning objectives, or learning standards, or to measure their attainment against a consistent set of criteria.

-The Food and Fibre Centre of Excellence in Vocational Education (FFCoVE) was formed to promote excellence in vocational education in New Zealand’s food and fibre sector.
+Food and Fibre Centre of Vocational Excellence (FFCoVE) was formed to promote excellence in vocational education in New Zealand’s food and fibre sector.
 To do this, it needs to be able to define and communicate what excellence is, and how it contrasts with everything that is not excellent.
 The framework presented in this document designed to do this.

 The framework can be used in several ways including: